marcelotduarte/cx_Freeze/doc/src/setup_script.rst

    * - option name
      - description
    * - .. option:: build_exe
-     - directory for built executables and dependent files, defaults to a directory of the form ``build/exe.[platform identifier].[python version]``
+     - directory for built executables and dependent files, defaults to the value of the "build_exe" option on the build_exe command (see below); note that this option is overwritten by the corresponding option on the build_exe command

 This is the equivalent help to specify the same options on the command line: